skinos7/doc/com/devms/devport.md

 ***
 ## device management service
-all device connect to the service, this service responsible for communication with device
+all device connect to this service, this service responsible for communication with device

 #### Configuration( devms@devport )